 If you routinely bake your own gluten free bread, definitely hold on to those ends and stale slices.
 Store them in the freezer until you have enough for a batch of gluten free turkey dressing, and your efforts will never go to waste.

 Yes, you can use turkey drippings in place of some or all of the chicken broth or stock.
-The drippings will result in an even deeper, more intense flavor — just be sure to mix the drippings with water to thin them out to the right consistency.
+The drippings will result in an even deeper, more intense flavor โ just be sure to mix the drippings with water to thin them out to the right consistency.

-If you replace all the dairy and the eggs, and you use vegetable stock instead of chicken stock—you have a recipe for gluten free vegan stuffing for your holiday table.
+If you replace all the dairy and the eggs, and you use vegetable stock instead of chicken stockโyou have a recipe for gluten free vegan stuffing for your holiday table.

-After it’s come to cool room temperature (it will take some time), remove the foil.
+After itโs come to cool room temperature (it will take some time), remove the foil.
 Cover your make ahead gluten free stuffing with freezer-safe wrap (Glad Press n Seal works particularly well) and freeze.
+The day before you intend to serve the dish, defrost it in the refrigerator overnight.
+Remove it from the refrigerator and finish baking it, uncovered, according to the remaining recipe instructions.

 I get it: When you're hustling and bustling to get food on the Thanksgiving dinner table, you may not want to think about adding gluten free stuffing from scratch to your list.
 Here are some prepackaged gluten free options that are worth trying for your next holiday meal if you're really pressed for time: